wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 4. At this point, the reference should be relatively well resolved, looking like a grid of filled and empty spaces.
 The symmetry axis we want to use is in one of the empty spaces, so if an empty space is not centered we need to shift the reference in the XY plane.
 You can determine the amount of shift required in 3dmod.
-Then, use `sg_motl_shift_and_rotate` in the STOPGAP Console to shift positions.
+Then, use `sg_motl_shift_and_rotate` in the STOPGAP Toolbox to shift positions.
-Replace `old_motl_name`, `new_motl_name`, and `shift` with appropriate values in this command:

-        sg_motl_shift_and_rotate('allmotl1', 'allmotl1_shift', 42);
+This function takes four parameters:
+    - `old_motl_name` is the relative path to the input motivelist.
+    Be sure you use the most recent iteration.
+    - `new_motl_name` is the relative path to the output motivelist with all particle positions adjusted.

-    I typically append the new motivelist name with something descriptive like "_shift".
+    Append the new motivelist name with something descriptive like "_shift".

-5. Update the motivelist and reference names in the parser and generate an averaging run.
+    - `shifts` is how the particles should be shifted in `[x, y, z]`.
+    - `rotations` is how the particles should be rotated in `[phi, psi, theta]`.
+Since you aren't rotating, set `rotations` to `[0,0,0]`.

+    This command shows shifting particles by -2 pixels along the x axis.
+    You can adjust parameters as necessary.

+        sg_motl_shift_and_rotate('lists/allmotl_tomo1_obj1_4.star', 'lists/allmotl_tomo1_obj1_shift_4.star', [-2,0,0], [0,0,0]);

+5. Open the parser.
+Update `motl_name`, i.e. to `allmotl_tomo1_obj1_shift`.
 Generate a new average.

-6. Compare the old and new references to make sure it was shifted properly.
+6. Compare the old and new references in 3dmod to make sure it was shifted properly.
 If it wasn’t you may have applied the shifts with the wrong sign.
 If so, re-shift the motivelist and re-average.

 7. Now that the reference is properly centered along the symmetry axis, we can apply a C6 symmetry by setting `symmetry='C6'` in the parser.
-With the shift, there may be a bit of off-plane error introduced, so increase the angular iterations to 4.
+With the shift, there may be a bit of off-plane error introduced, so increase `angiter` to 4.
 Parse parameters and perform another round of alignment.

 8. The reference should look much better now.
 Keep in mind, the output references from STOPGAP do NOT have symmetry applied.
 From here, we can refine the average a bit by reducing the angular search.
 Since the in-plane search already used a small angle, we can leave the increment alone and reduce the iterations to 2.
-For phi, we are arguably accurate within 12 degrees; reducing the phi increment to 4 with 4 iterations should be safe.
+For phi, we are arguably accurate within 12°; reducing the phi increment to 4 with 4 iterations should be safe.
 Update the parameters and run 2 iterations.

 9. At this point the reference is largely converged.